 The start of the college baseball season is a highly anticipated event that marks the beginning of a thrilling journey for players, coaches, and fans.
 From pre-season preparations to the College World Series, every aspect of the season is meticulously planned and executed.
 As mid-February approaches, the excitement builds, and the baseball community eagerly awaits the first crack of the bat, signaling another memorable season ahead.

-Ask HotBot: How long does a baseball game last?
+Ask HotBot: How big is a baseball?

-Ask HotBot: What is a baseball made of?
+Ask HotBot: What is rbi in baseball?